 Jesus does not tell the Pharisees to ignore the outside (their actions).
 He doesn’t chide them for tithing.
 He chides them for neglecting justice and the love of God.
 These result in actions also, but they come from a different “place”.

 The real key to all of this, I believe, is the instruction to “give as alms those things that are within”.
-Jesus says, if you “do” that, “Behold, everything is clean for you!”
+(Luke 11:41) This is the instruction Jesus gave to the Pharisees, specifically.
+If you “do” that, “Behold, everything is clean for you!”

-I am reminded of the saying in Micah 6:8:
+I am reminded of the famous admonition by the Prophet, Micah:

 He has told you, O man, what is good;